abajwa-hw/single-view-demo/singleview-psql-advanced-23.md

 exit
 ```

-- As root, complete below to complete setup of it1 user
+- Back as root, complete below to complete setup of it1 user
   - enable it1 user to login to psql by editing pg_hba.conf and add a line with: `host all all 127.0.0.1/32 md5`
 ```
 service ambari stop